aandergr/kspalculator/README.rst

 Features
 --------

-kspalculator evaluates all possible designs, checks whether they fulfil the user's requirements, and then checks whether it is the best design using the relation "*A* is better than *B* iff *A* is better than *B* by *any* of the user's criteria".
+kspalculator evaluates all possible designs, checks whether they fulfill the user's requirements, and then checks whether it is the best design using the relation "*A* is better than *B* iff *A* is better than *B* by *any* of the user's criteria".
 Only the **best designs** are then